 Currently, I have so many unknowns and the thought of what lies ahead can consume me, if I let them.
 But I am trying my best to trust and think positively.
 This isn't something that comes easy to me to be honest.
 It's not that I don't trust, or I am not optimistic, but learning to let go of the fears and embrace the unknown and all the changes are hard.
 And not to be all "poor me" but I have been burned by people that were supposed to have my back and it can be hard to trust and leave my heart open again and again.
 But I know that I have to, because to close that off would be a wasted life and quite honestly what would that accomplish?
 Life lessons are hard sometimes, right...

 Ok enough of the life updates, let's get to this recipe, because its a good one!
 It starts off with some delicious shrimp that is left to marinade in a simple six ingredient dressing.
 You can leave it to marinade for a few hours or even as little as 30 minutes.

-If you don’t do shrimp, you could omit them and use another protein of your choice.
+If you don't do shrimp, you could omit them and use another protein of your choice.
 I think tofu, chicken, or beef could work.
 If you do opt for shrimp or another animal based protein source, I always recommend going for a high quality source.
 When it comes to fish and seafood, opt for quality and sourcing.
 I got these beautiful side stripe prawns from a local spot here in Toronto, called Hooked.
-Check out this post all about sustainable, organic and grass-fed meat.

 Beyond the shrimp in this spring roll in a bowl, there is also a delicious (and super easy) peanut sauce.
 You are going to want to add this sauce to pretty much anything after so be warned!
 I have made my fair share of peanut sauces in my life and although they are simple, they get the job done in terms of deliciousness.